-Open the ball valve and hose connector, and switch ON the WASHDOWN switch at the helm.
+Open the ball valve and hose connector, and switch ON the WASHDOWN switch on the starboard cockpit switch panel.
 Run the pump until all air is purged from the system.
 Close the thru-hull ball valve before the boat is hauled from the water to eliminate an air lock in the system.
 It may be necessary to re-prime the raw water system if the system is not used for an extended period.